Use WELCOME10 for 10% OFF your first order

 Pea Shoot Microgreens

 Sweet, mild, and gorgeous.
 Pea shoots are ideal for Pune's October–February window.
 They grow tall and lush and taste almost like fresh green peas.
-Kids love them.
+Kids love them — see our microgreens for kids guide for family-friendly recipes.

 Broccoli Microgreens